-- 7.42 As explained at 7.44, a surplus on disposal of shares held by an ESOP trust is a realised profit.
+7.42 As explained at 7.44, a surplus on disposal of shares held by an ESOP trust is a realised profit.
 However, in respect of it being distributable, the directors should have regard to their wider common law duties as required by sections 851 and 852.
-As explained at 7.45, the profit therefore may not become distributable until some time in the future. - 7.43 Under FRS 102Abstract 38, a sponsoring company includes the assets, liabilities and transactions of its ESOP trust in its accounts as if the trust were a division or branch of the company.
+As explained at 7.45, the profit therefore may not become distributable until some time in the future.

+- 7.43 Under FRS 102, a sponsoring company includes the assets, liabilities and transactions of its ESOP trust in its accounts as if the trust were a division or branch of the company.
 This is therefore not just a matter of including the trust in consolidated accounts.
 The assets, liabilities and transactions of the trust are included in the company's individual accounts.
-These are the "relevant accounts" for the purposes of determining profits available for distribution.
-Where the trust has a surplus in the equivalent of its profit and loss account, the question arises of whether this should be reflected in the calculation of the company's realised profits. - 7.44 Where the trust has a surplus (e.g.eg., from the sale of shares at more than their purchase price), it is arguable that, just as a parent would not treat a surplus in a subsidiary as a realised profit in its own individual accounts, the parent should not regard the surplus in the trust as increasing its realised profits.
-But there is a clear difference in that FRS 102Abstract 38 requires the assets and liabilities of the trust to be included in the company's own individual accounts.
-Also, Abstract 13, which was superseded by Abstract 38 and required own shares to be recognised as assets, made no mention of any legal difficulties about including any "profits" of the trust in the company's profit and loss account.
-Under Abstract 38, no such profits arise to be included in the company's realised profits.
-Where the consideration received by the trust for the sale of the shares is in the form of cash (or other "-'qualifying consideration") that will be included in the company's balance sheet in accordance with the requirements of FRS 102Abstract 38, the profit will be a realised profit from the company's perspective. - 7.45 However, the directors should have regard to their wider common law duties as required by sections 851 and 852 (see 2.1 above).
+These are the 'relevant accounts' for the purposes of determining profits available for distribution.
+Where the trust has a surplus in the equivalent of its profit and loss account, the question arises of whether this should be reflected in the calculation of the company's realised profits. - 7.44 Where the trust has a surplus (eg, from the sale of shares at more than their purchase price), it is arguable that, just as a parent would not treat a surplus in a subsidiary as a realised profit in its own individual accounts, the parent should not regard the surplus in the trust as increasing its realised profits.
+But there is a clear difference in that FRS 102 requires the assets and liabilities of the trust to be included in the company's own individual accounts.
+Where the consideration received by the trust for the sale of the shares is in the form of cash (or other 'qualifying consideration') that will be included in the company's balance sheet in accordance with the requirements of FRS 102, the profit will be a realised profit from the company's perspective. - 7.45 However, the directors should have regard to their wider common law duties as required by sections 851 and 852 (see 2.1 above).
 It would not be regarded as prudent to distribute an amount that represents assets that are retained in the ESOP trust and therefore not available for the general purposes of the company.
 If the assets of the trust are used in future to meet an expense, an equivalent amount of the gain should at that time be treated as distributable.
 Therefore to the extent that the realised loss arising from the expense does not exceed the previously recognised gain that was treated as undistributable, there will be no reduction in distributable profits.

-Expenses for share based payments required by IFRS 2 and FRS 20
+Expenses for share based payments